JMMP-Group/CO_AMM15/MY_SRC_tides/README.md

 Contains developement code for SE-NEMO
 Square brackets show comment markers in the code to find and identify changes.

-sbcrnf.F90 - bugfixes for missing input directory
+Look for initials: NB, davbyr

 sbctide.F90
    - [NB] Applies Love Number from namelist.